ai-dock/base-image/README.md

 ### Rclone mount

+Rclone allows you to access your cloud storage from within the container by configuring one or more remotes.
+If you are unfamiliar with the project you can find out more at the [Rclone website](https://rclone.org/).

 Any Rclone remotes that you have specified, either through mounting the config directory or via setting environment variables will be mounted at `/mnt/[remote name]`.
 For this service to start, the following conditions must be met:

 - Fuse3 installed in the host operating system